 Step 4: Hide Your Personal Email Address

 By now, all of us have used our personal email address to sign up for so many different services, it almost feels like masking your email address is a lost cause.
-Thankfully, there are a lot of new services that are popping up to make this very easy.
+Thankfully, there are a lot of new services that are popping up to make using email aliases a lot easier.

 If you have any kind of Apple iCloud subscription, you automatically get to use their Hide My Email feature.
 There are other standalone services like FastMail, AnonAddy or SimpleLogin (included in any paid Proton plan) that do the same thing for a small fee.